TH-C013/redis-cache/README.md

 **\_\__ VOLUME ACCESS _\_\_**

-Because Bitnami charts run all the containers as runAsNonRoot we need to apply a monkey patch to have mariadb statefullset run on our linode.
+Because Bitnami charts run all the containers as runAsNonRoot we need to add an INIT-CONTAINER that is going to go give the correct access to the Volume created.
-We need to add an INIT-CONTAINER that is going to go give the correct access to the Volume created.
+The chart values file creates the Init-Container for us BUT make sure to update the volumePermission section of the chart and set it to true
-The chart values file creates the Init-Container for us BUT make sure to update the volumePermission section of the chart and set it to true and that the both the podSecurityContext and containerSecurityContext are configured with the correct fsGroup
+Also ensure both the podSecurityContext and containerSecurityContext are configured with the correct fsGroup

 # Set volume-permissions Init-Container defintion